St. Louisville, OH Demographics

 A map of St. Louisville's Population by Race

-Of the 1,265 places in Ohio, St. Louisville is the 968th most populous.
+St. Louisville is ranked the 1038th most populous place in Ohio, out of 1,265 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Louisville was ranked the 968th most populous place in the 2020 Census.

 St. Louisville's White Population